 If you’re planning to travel to other close places, you can consider the next towns:

 * The minutes refer to the distance by car

-If you’re still wondering whether to Haworth is worth visiting or not, the answer is it’s totally worth it.
-I really enjoyed my day there, but I definitely need to go back to explore those places that were closed due to COVID-19.
+If you’re still wondering whether Haworth is worth visiting or not, the answer is it’s totally worth it.
+I really enjoyed my day there, but I definitely need to go back to explore those places that were closed due to restrictions.